QuCo84/sd-bee/readme.md

 THE CONCEPT

-Process design and execution is achieved through 3 levels of documents :
+Process design and execution is achieved through 3 levels of smart documents (ie. documents including programs) :
 <ul>
   <li>Each <strong>Process Model</strong> document contains the functionality required for a type of process and defines elements which the programs will use to get user input, parameters and where to display output</li>
   <li>Each <strong>Process</strong> document uses a Process Model and includes the data required for the process being designed</li>
   <li>Each <strong>Task</strong> uses a Process and represents a specific instance of that process</li>
 </ul>

+As an example, the Questionnaire Process-Model asks questions in a zone or view, one at a time, based on a list of conditional questions taken form a table, and writes the user's answers to a second table.
+The "Define a marketing target" uses this model for a specific set of questions pertinent to defining marketing targets and then uses a library function to generate keywords from searches defined by the answers.
+A user uses this process several times to define each of their marketing targets and the associated keywords

 SD bee provides a collaborative document editor with several distinct features :
 <ul>
   <li>easy-to-parse JSON storage of element stack and task progress</li>
-  <li>50+ built-in element types and personalised ones </li>
+  <li>50+ built-in element types extendable with personalised ones </li>
-  <li>element compilation with multiple levels of models</li>
+  <li>element compilation from multiple levels of models</li>
   <li>multiple views (display sets) for task steps, languages, organisation and layouts</li>
-  <li>only a short contextual menu on edited element is required - all styling and formatting is achieved by selecting from a short list of available classes provided by the model the document is based on</li>
+  <li>a single and short contextual menu with generic functions, controled by the model, for choosing style classes, importing content and getting suggestions</li>
   <li>formulas can be placed in table cells and any other element</li>
   <li>all elements can be named and these names are used in formulas and programs</li>
   <li>views have a type used to determine which elements can be inserted there, helping for example to group style and programs in dedidcated views</li>